 (9) Consequences of poor driving behavior;

 (D) Any curriculum or delivery method shall be conducive to learning as determined by the department.
-For any curriculum delivered outside of the classroom the following requirements apply:
+For any curriculum delivered online the following requirements apply:

 (1) The student shall be able to navigate logically and systematically through the course; and

-(2) Technical support personnel shall be available and knowledgeable of course completion requirements and technical issues.
-Except for circumstances beyond control, a student shall have adequate access to telephonic technical assistance (help desk) throughout the course such that the flow of instructional information is not delayed.
+(2) Technical support personnel shall be available and shall provide information pertaining to the course completion requirements and technical issues.
+Except for circumstances beyond control, a student shall have adequate access to technical assistance throughout the course such that the flow of instructional information is not delayed.
 Upon request of the department, an enterprise shall provide time documentation to show that this requirement is being met.

-(E) Each remedial driving course enterprise shall maintain records demonstrating that all instructors have been properly trained in use of the curriculum as set forth in rule 4501-21-05 of the Administrative Code.
+(E) Each enterprise shall only use an approved curriculum.
+The authorizing official of a remedial driving course enterprise shall maintain records demonstrating that all instructors have been properly trained in use of the curriculum as set forth in rule 4501-21- 05 of the Administrative Code.

 (F) The director may deny approval of any curriculum or delivery method that fails to meet the requirements of this chapter of the Administrative Code.

-(G) If an enterprise is conducting a remedial driving enterprise course for juveniles, except for the advanced juvenile program, the enterprise is required to use the "Juvenile Driver Improvement Curriculum."
+(G) If an enterprise is conducting a remedial course for juveniles, except for the advanced juvenile program, the enterprise is required to use the "Juvenile Driver Improvement Curriculum."